KRFOSS/kali-docs/general-use/guacamole-kali-in-browser/index.md

 IMPORTANT!
 If you are in the Eastern time zone, you will have to change to a different one.
 There is a bug with Apache that does not see EDT as a valid time zone.
 {{% /notice %}}

-To fix this issue, we will change our time zone to be Central time.
+To fix this issue, we will change our time zone to be Central time:

 ```console
 kali@kali:~$ sudo rm /etc/localtime